Filmmaking For Good

 - Videos may be narrative or documentary

-- Students must be registered with FFG by April 2022
+- Students must be registered with FFG to compete for prizes

 - Students must complete at least one Filmmaking For Good online course